-Black Diamond Announces Strategic Acquisition of Royal Camp Services
+Black Diamond completes strategic acquisition of Royal Camp Services

-Torys is acting as counsel to Black Diamond with a team that includes Scott Cochlan, Janan Paskaran, Tanis Makowsky, Aleem Merali, Chiara Lasquety, Charlotte Hardwicke-Brown and Olivier Organowski (corporate/M&A), Omar Wakil, Ian Li and Robin Asgari (competition), Tom Stevenson and Parker Baglole (employment), Ed Fan and Mavra Chaudhury (IP and privacy), Tyson Dyck and Caroline Marful (environmental), Andrew Bedford and Laura Parvan (real estate) and Craig Maurice (tax).
+Torys acted as counsel to Black Diamond with a team that included Scott Cochlan, Janan Paskaran, Tanis Makowsky, Aleem Merali, Chiara Lasquety, Charlotte Hardwicke-Brown and Olivier Organowski (corporate/M&A), Omar Wakil, Ian Li and Robin Asgari (competition), Tom Stevenson and Parker Baglole (employment), Ed Fan and Mavra Chaudhury (IP and privacy), Tyson Dyck and Caroline Marful (environmental), Andrew Bedford and Laura Parvan (real estate) and Craig Maurice (tax).

-On September 22, 2025, Black Diamond Group Limited (“Black Diamond”) announced it entered into a definitive share purchase agreement to acquire all of the issued and outstanding shares of Royal Camp Services Ltd. (“Royal”) for C$165 million, subject to adjustment.
+On November 12, 2025, Black Diamond Group Limited (“Black Diamond”) announced the closing of the previously announced definitive share purchase agreement to acquire all of the issued and outstanding shares of Royal Camp Services Ltd. (“Royal”) for approximately C$165.8 million, subject to adjustment.

-Under the terms of the share purchase agreement, the purchase price is payable in cash, or a combination of cash and up to 4 million common shares of Black Diamond at C$12.08 per share.
-The cash portion of the purchase price will be drawn from Black Diamond’s asset-based credit facility.
+Under the terms of the share purchase agreement, announced on September 22, 2025, the purchase price was comprised of approximately C$150 million in cash and 1,377,911 common shares of Black Diamond at C$12.08 per share.
+The cash portion of the purchase price was drawn from Black Diamond’s asset-based credit facility.

 Further information can be found on Globe Newswire’s website.